liquibase/liquibase/DEVELOPING.md

 ## Overview

-Liquibase is implemented in Java, and uses Maven as it's build system.
+Liquibase is implemented in Java, and uses Maven as its build system.

 The code structure follows the standard Maven directory structure divided into modules, with `liquibase-core` being the most central module.